Cluster Exploration using Informative Manifold Projections: Experimental results

-The first data projection is shown in Figure \ref{fig:ex4-a}.
-The upper plot consists of solely black points as there are no prior data.
+The first data projection is shown in Figure \ref{fig:ex5-a}.
+The upper plot consists of solely black points as there is no prior data.
 All data are clustered in the middle subplot and the green cluster is the most distinct.
 Its points are considered very similar and are stored for the evaluation stage.
 Subsequently, these points define the prior data and are removed from the unexplored data.
-Afterwards, the second iteration takes place and new informative embeddings are calculated and shown in Figure \ref{fig:ex4-b}.
+Afterwards, the second iteration takes place and new informative embeddings are calculated and shown in Figure \ref{fig:ex5-b}.
 Separation of data samples that were previously overlapping is now observed and indicative of an informative data projection.
-The grey points of the upper subplot correspond to the prior data while the black ones refer to the unexplored points.
-The unexplored points are clustered in the middle subplot and blue is the most distinct cluster.
-Its points are then incorporated in the prior data while removed from the unexplored data.

-This iterative process is repeated until no clusters are formed (only outliers are left).
+The grey points of the upper subplot correspond to the prior data while the black ones refer to the unexplored points, which are clustered in the middle subplot.
+The most distinct cluster is the blue one and its points are incorporated in the prior data and removed from the unexplored data.
+This iterative process is repeated until no clusters of the unexplored points are formed (only outliers are left).
 Gradual exploration of the whole dataset contributes to the extraction of new and meaningful underlying structure.
-For brevity and demonstration reasons, the rest of the exploration analysis is omitted while the first four iterations are illustrated in Figures \ref{fig:ex4-a}-\ref{fig:ex4-d}.
+For brevity and demonstration reasons, only the first four iterations are illustrated in Figures \ref{fig:ex5-a}-\ref{fig:ex5-d} and the rest of the exploration analysis is omitted.